Aliases for CARNMT1 Gene

 GeneCards Summary for CARNMT1 Gene

 CARNMT1 (Carnosine N-Methyltransferase 1) is a Protein Coding gene.
-Among its related pathways are Histidine metabolism.
+Diseases associated with CARNMT1 include Hypotrichosis 4 and Alacrima, Achalasia, And Mental Retardation Syndrome.
+Among its related pathways are Metabolism and Viral mRNA Translation.